glasnt/talks/2018_06_PyConTW/slides.md

 I submitted a proposal to the unicode consortium, and it was approved

 So some time in the next few months, the parrot emoji will show up on your phones.

+It won't look like this.
+This is a sample image created by Emojipedia, but it's a represetnation of what it could look like.

-But I have no idea how it will be represented.
+But I have no idea how it will acutally appear on devices

 ---

  <div style='width: 100%; margin: 0 auto;'><p align='center'><img height='160px' src='pictures/t/questionmark.svg'><img height='160px' src='pictures/t/questionmark.svg'><img height='160px' src='pictures/t/questionmark.svg'><img height='160px' src='pictures/t/questionmark.svg'><img height='160px' src='pictures/t/questionmark.svg'></p></div> <!-- .slide: class="center" -->